-- The proposed built form of the development is consistent with the scale and port use envisaged in this part of Glebe Island and the working harbour. - The proposal would not significantly impact on views towards the ANZAC Bridge or Glebe Island Silos. - Hanson proposed visual mitigation measures such as a landscape plan and a green wall consisting of shipping containers subject to design refinement.
+- The proposed built form of the development is consistent with the scale and port use envisaged in this part of Glebe Island and the working harbour. - The proposal would not significantly impact on views towards the ANZAC Bridge or Glebe Island Silos. - Hanson proposed visual mitigation measures such as a murals or a green wall to façade the shipping containers subject to design refinement.